 3ie Systematic Review 27, 2016

-This systematic review by Panda et al. examines the demand and supply-side factors that affect uptake and renewal of community-based voluntary health insurance (CBHI) schemes in low- and middle-income countries.
-It analysed the factors that affect joining on a voluntary basis and retaining members.
-The review suggests that enrolments in CBHI were positively associated with household income, education of the head of households, age of the head of the household, household size, female-headed household, and married head of the household and presence of chronic illness episodes in the household.
-However, presence of acute illness episodes and presence of elderly persons in the household had a negative association with enrollments in CBHI.
-Education of the head of household, household size and trust in the scheme management were positively associated with renewal decisions.
+This systematic review by Panda and colleagues examines the demand and supply factors that affect uptake and renewal of community-based voluntary health insurance schemes in low- and middle-income countries.
+The authors analysed the factors that affect joining on a voluntary basis and retaining members.
+The review suggests that household income, education of the head of households, age of the head of the household, household size, female-headed household, married head of the household and frequency of chronic illness episodes in the household positively affects enrolments.
+Whereas, acute illness episodes and elderly persons in the household negatively affects them.
+Education of the head of household, household size and trust in the scheme management positively correlates with renewal decisions.